mathandy/svgpathtools/CONTRIBUTING.md

 ### Testing Style
-See the svgpathtools/test folder for examples.
+You want to submit unittests?!
+Yes!
+Please see the svgpathtools/test folder for examples.

 ### Docstring Style